brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

       id: 2,
       type: 'fn-start', // these trevs record the beginning of a function's execution
       nodeId: 'src-2', // the Function node that is being entered
+      // FIXME: the data field is now encoded using object-graph-as-json, as mentioned below, so it actually looks slightly different than this
       data: { // the values of `this`, `arguments`, and all named parameters, at the beginning of the function's execution
         this: { /* ... */ },
         arguments: { 0: 'bar'},